 When the classroom instructor, faculty advisor, practicum liaison, or other professional staff concludes that an alleged violation exists, the investigating professional shall promptly discuss the matter with the student.
-The purpose of this discussion is to permit the investigating professional to review with the student the basis for his/her belief that the student engaged in misconduct, and to afford the student the opportunity to respond.
-If the student does not respond to the request to discuss the matter, the investigating professional documents the concern and notifies the appropriate Program Director in writing with copies to the Associate Dean and the student.
+The purpose of this discussion is to permit the investigating professional to review the basis for their belief that the student engaged in misconduct with the student and to afford the student the opportunity to respond.
+If the student does not respond to the request to discuss the matter, the investigating professional documents the concern and notifies the appropriate Program Chair in writing with copies to the Associate Dean and the student.

-If the problem arises in field, the practicum liaison should notify the Director of Field Education and the appropriate Program Director in writing.
-The investigating professional, the Program Director and Director of Field Education (when appropriate), will assess the nature of the concerns and decide if it is necessary to conduct a more comprehensive review.
-This review will involve the student meeting with the investigating professional, the Program Director, and the Director of Field Education.
-If the student does not participate in the review, recommendations for sanctions are determined by the investigating professional, the appropriate Program Director and the Director of Field Education.
+If the problem arises in the field, the practicum liaison should notify the Director of Field Education and the appropriate Program Chair in writing.
+The investigating professional, the Program Chair, and the Director of Field Education (when appropriate) will assess the nature of the concerns and decide if it is necessary to conduct a more comprehensive review.
+This review will involve the student meeting with the investigating professional, the Program Chair, and the Director of Field Education.
+If the student does not participate in the review, recommendations for sanctions are determined by the investigating professional, the appropriate Program Chair, and the Director of Field Education.
 The concerns and recommendations are documented and forwarded to the Associate Dean with a copy forwarded to the student.